INORIA/CosmeticWhitelistOverride/README.md

 # Cosmetic Whitelist Override

-Rust-based generator that turns human-friendly YAML entries into the CSV-format `whitelist.txt` consumed by CosmeticWhitelistOverride.
+Rust-based generator that turns human-friendly YAML entries into the flattened `whitelist.txt` consumed by CosmeticWhitelistOverride.
+The output format is a single line with comma-separated rows, and each row is a pipe-delimited triple:
+`ModId|Enable Dynamic Download|Allow non-dataonly blueprints` (booleans as `1`/`0`).

 ## Layout

 - `data/overrides.yaml`: source of truth; list of entries (`name`, `mod_id`, `enable_dynamic_download`, `allow_non_dataonly_blueprints`).
-- `src/main.rs`: generator; reads YAML with `serde_yaml` and emits CSV rows by converting booleans to `1`/`0`.
+- `src/main.rs`: generator; reads YAML with `serde_yaml` and emits joined `mod_id|flag|flag` rows with no header or trailing newline.
 - `docs/whitelist.txt`: generated artifact ready to distribute or publish.

 ## Usage